 Allows you to refresh the Queue to see the most recent actions/tasks.

 Replaying a Task copies all of the task configuration, payload, and context (headers) into a new task that is immediately re-enqueued.
 This is helpful if there was an issue with your Trigger/Action configuration, script logic, third party API, or if there was a minor issue with your payload.
 Before replaying the task, you are presented with the previous payload and have the opportunity to make changes if necessary.
 FTP Inputs will require that the original file is copied back to the original location on the FTP server (as listed in the

 This button takes you to the Logs section, with the filter preset so you are only viewing logs related to the execution of this specific Task.

 This button displays the payload that was sent to the Task when it ran.
-You can view what came in to each input and output.
+You can view what came in to each trigger or output.
 When replaying an action, you can make modifications to the payload in the editor.

-This shows you whether your tasks were either ran by the test button (located within Inputs) or by the system.
+This shows you whether your tasks were either ran by the test button (located within Triggers) or by the system.

 This table lists all child tasks that were spawned during the execution of this task.
-For example, if you have a FTP Input whose Input Script loops through the file and creates a number of Shopify API Outputs, all of the Output tasks that were created during the execution of the FTP Input will be listed in this table.
+For example, if you have a FTP Trigger whose Trigger Script loops through the file and creates a number of Shopify API Actions, all of the Action tasks that were created during the execution of the FTP Trigger will be listed in this table.
 If no child tasks were spawned by the Task that is being viewed, this space will display